Many travel writers I meet want to start a blog. But how do you create a successful blog – one that earns income?

 Quitting your job to travel the world and blog about it seems like a good idea until you stop and wonder how you’ll pay your way.
 It takes time to build up a successful blog to the point where you’re making money.

-Give yourself 2-3 years to establish yourself.
-In the meantime, don’t quit your day job unless you’ve saved enough money to live off savings for a few years.
+Give yourself 3-4 years to establish your blog.
+In the meantime, don’t quit your day job unless you’ve saved enough money to live off your savings for a few years.

 We launched our online business more than four years before we moved Chiang Mai and this was a tremendous advantage.
 When I attended the stimulating digital nomad presentations, I was able to relate my own experiences to the advice the digital nomad masters who were “crushing it”.